Original schematic illustration of a supersonic flight concept with a Lightning silhouette and simplified shock-line motif (not a photograph).

 Historical Context: Post-War Strategic Requirements

-Nuclear deterrence requirements created needs for high-speed bombers capable of penetrating Soviet air defenses, while defensive requirements demanded interceptors capable of countering Soviet bomber threats.
+Nuclear deterrence requirements created needs for high-speed bombers capable of penetrating Soviet air defences, while defensive requirements demanded interceptors capable of countering Soviet bomber threats.
 These competing requirements drove different approaches to jet aircraft design, with bombers emphasizing range and payload while interceptors emphasized speed and climb performance.
-The comprehensive documentation of strategic requirements ensures that Cold War context is properly understood.

 Pilot Testimonies and Operational Accounts